giantswarm/docs/src/content/ui-api/observability/grafana/custom-dashboards/index.md

 ## Creating your own dashboard

-To create your own dashboard, you can create a configmap in the management cluster in any namespace you want (preferably the one you use for automation) and create a configmap with containing the dashboard
+To create your own dashboard, you can create a configmap in the management cluster in any namespace you want (preferably the one you use for automation) and create a configmap containing the dashboard.
+For example:

 ```yaml
 apiVersion: v1